Health Insurance Marketplace Quality Initiatives

 Marketplace Survey Improvement Guide

 The Marketplace Survey Improvement Guide offers Marketplaces support in using results of the Marketplace Survey to improve the consumer experience.
-Available Spring 2015.
+Available in late 2015.

 Technical Assistance Related to the Marketplace Survey